-In June 1916, the original wood church was moved across the street to provide a temporary venue for continuation of services while a new church was built at the original site.
-In October 1916, "With appropriate ceremonies, the cornerstone of the new First Presbyterian Chuch was laid "with much fanfair in front of a large audience of members and friends, as reported by the Mandan Pioneer newspaper.
+In June 1916, the original wood church was moved across the street to provide a temporary venue for continuation of services while a new brick church was built at the original site.
+In October 1916, "With appropriate ceremonies, the cornerstone of the new First Presbyterian Chuch was laid" with much fanfair in front of a large audience of members and friends, as reported by the Mandan Pioneer newspaper.
 The service opened with a hymn, followed by a prayer from Rev F. W. Thompson, pastor of the church.
 Rev C.H.
 Brown of the Christ Episcopal Church then gave the scripture reading, followed by Rev F. W. Gress of the Methodist Church giving greetings from the sister church.

 The cornerstone was laid by Judge A. A. Bruce of the State Supreme Court.
 A copper box was placed under the stone which contained a picture of the old church, a program of the cornerstone ceremony, a program of Pastor Thompson's installation, a list of the officers of the church, copies of the Mandan Daily Pioneer, Mandan News and the Mandan Republican newspapers."

-In 1957, a wing was added to the south of the building, offiering 2 floors of classrooms for education programs.
+In 1957, a wing was added to the south of the building, offering 2 floors of classrooms for education programs.
 The $60,000 addition also included a small chapel, church office space and a study for the pastor.
-Ground breaking ceremonies were hosted by Reverand John Kuyper and Mrs. Lyon.
-Cary, who had been a member of the parish since 1889.
+Ground breaking ceremonies were hosted by Reverend John Kuyper and Mrs. Lyon Cary, who had been a member of the parish since 1889.
 George Toman was school superintendent.
 The prior pastor for 25 years was Gilbert W. Stewart.
 Ed Toman was the chairman of the Building Committee and W. A. Wise was the chairman of the Education Committee.

 The Reverend A. Benjamin Dove Jr. would assume the role of pastor in September 1959.
 He and his wife Barbara moved to Mandan from Minnewaukan, ND.
 Dr. Dove would serve as pastor of the congregation for over 30 years.
 In 2014, the church members renamed and rededicated as the Dove Educational Wing in recognition of their service.